MicrosoftDocs/PowerShell-Docs/scripting/Topic/Windows-PowerShell-ISE-Object-Model-Reference.md

 # Windows PowerShell ISE Object Model Reference

 ## Object Model Reference
- This section provides a reference on the underlying classes that define the various objects in[!INCLUDE[ise_1](../Token/ise_1_md.md)].
+ This section provides a reference on the underlying classes that define the various objects inWindows PowerShellÂ® Integrated Scripting Environment (ISE).
 To see the objects organized in their hierarchy, see [The ISE Object Model Hierarchy](../Topic/The-ISE-Object-Model-Hierarchy.md).

  [The ISEAddOnTool Object](../Topic/The-ISEAddOnTool-Object.md)
  Examples: $psISE.CurrentVisibleHorizontalTool, $psISE.CurrentVisibleVerticalTool.